ocaml/opam/doc/pages/Packaging.md

 # Creating OPAM packages

-An OPAM package is basically just a bunch of data on a software project:
+An OPAM package is basically a bunch of data about a software project:
 * A name, version and description
 * Some dependencies and constraints on other packages, compiler versions, etc.
 * Build, install and remove instructions